 That’s complicated.
 How much you pay for prescriptions under Part D depends on the individual plan and how many medicines you take.
 Here’s a breakdown of the costs.

 First, there will be a monthly premium.
-The Centers for Medicare and Medicaid Services (CMS) announced that the average monthly Part D premium for 2023 will be $31.50, but the premiums can vary widely by plan.
+The Centers for Medicare and Medicaid Services (CMS) announced that the average monthly Part D premium for 2024 is $55.50, but the premiums can vary widely by plan and where you live.
 (If you are enrolled in a Medicare Advantage plan that includes Part D coverage, part of the premium goes toward prescription drugs.)

 If your Part D plan charges an annual deductible, that means you have to pay full price for your medicines until you’ve met that threshold.
 The federal government sets the standard deductible every year; for 2024, a plan can’t impose an annual deductible higher than $545.
 But just like with premiums, deductible amounts vary by plan; some don’t impose any deductible.

 Finally, many Medicare beneficiaries with high drug bills are subject to a coverage gap.
-In 2023, once you incur $4,660 in drug costs, you’ll pay 25 percent of your brand-name and generic prescription drug costs.
-Once your out-of-pocket costs reach $7,400, Part D’s catastrophic coverage kicks in and you won't have any more out-of-pocket drug costs for the rest of the year.
+In 2024, once you incur $5,030 in drug costs, you’ll pay 25 percent of your brand-name and generic prescription drug costs.
+Once your out-of-pocket costs reach $8,000, Part D’s catastrophic coverage kicks in and you won't have any more out-of-pocket drug costs for the rest of the year.